philippschulte/fastly-domains/README.md

 ## Security

 You'll need a [Fastly API Token](https://docs.fastly.com/api/auth#tokens) in order to use the `fastly-domains` library.
 Your token must have at least [global:read access](https://docs.fastly.com/api/auth#access).
+The token is necessary for every single invocation and won't be saved by the library!

 ## Install